 - District of Columbia.

-The protections afforded by these laws, though, depends on the state.
+The protection afforded by these laws, however, depends on the state.

 Do California employers have to reimburse workers for personal cell phone use?

 Labor Code 2802 requires California employers to reimburse workers for all reasonable expenses necessary for doing their jobs.
 This includes reimbursing employees for any business-required use of their personal cell phones.